jlbradley1844/jlbradley1844.github.io/_drafts/the-unchristian-secret-behind-antiliberalism.md

 these are a bunch of intellectuals writing about conservatism, not politicians.
 There is no guarantee that the politicians will follow.
 However, from the position of this article, the problem is just what these anti-liberal conservatives want to replace liberalism with.
-Their problem is not just economic and social liberalism.
-It is the whole enlightenment project.
+Rather than fix the philosophies that gave rise to liberalism, they have instead decided the problem was the enlightnment itself  - with its free thought, democracy and equality for all.
+Many seem to believe one must burn down the entire edifice in order replace this with a "religious" society.

 Let's examine this a little further.
 One thing that conservatives are uniform in is the defense of The Church, something